plone/training/mastering-plone/index.rst

     These chapters are outdated and need to be updated:

     * :doc:`views_1`: We still need browser views with Volto but there needs to be good example why and where?
-    * :doc:`testing`: Add information about writeing tests for Volto.
-Link to new testing training: https://training.plone.org/5/testing/
     * :doc:`dexterity_2`: Shorten to only cover GS and upgrade-steps.
 Marker interface/behavior is no longer needed with a python talk schema \o/
     * :doc:`frontpage`: Move to a earlier place and build frontpage using the blocks.
 Should include a listing of features content from :doc:`behaviors_1`